acdh-oeaw/Teaching_CBS4DH/exercise/commandline/README.md

 # lesson 1

-- [ ] Download the repository content using the `.zip` link on github and extract the archive somewhere.
+- [ ] Using your Browser, download the repository content using the `.zip` link on github and extract the archive somewhere.

-- [ ] Go to the extracted folder
+- [ ] Using the commandline, go to the extracted folder

 - [ ] Go into the "exercise/commandline" folder